xpack/vscode-xpack-extension-ts/README.md

-- an **xPacks Actions** explorer, implemented as a tree view, which allows a convenient way to navigate between multiple build configurations and actions; to make it visible, open a `package.json` created via `xpm init` and add the `xpack` proeprty (for example from the above code)
+- an **xPacks Actions** explorer, implemented as a tree view, which allows a convenient way to navigate between multiple build configurations and actions; to make it visible, open a `package.json` created via `xpm init` and add the `xpack` property (for example from the above code);
-- actions are integrated into the usual VS Code workflow by associating internal tasks with each action; separate tasks are added for common commands like `xpm install`
+- actions are integrated into the usual VS Code workflow by associating internal tasks with each action; separate tasks are added for common commands like `xpm install`;
-- a status bar entry used to select the active build configuration to be used by IntelliSense
+- ~~a status bar entry used to select the active build configuration to be used by IntelliSense
-  (integration with IntelliSence is not yet implemented)
+  (integration with IntelliSence is not yet implemented)~~.

 ### 0.0.1

 Initial release with minimal content, intended to validate the workflow.

-There is only one simple action defined, `xPack: Greeting`, which prints a short message.
+There is only one simple action defined, _xPack: Greeting_, which prints a short message.